match4everyone/match4healthcare/README.md

 Including request is always safe, because the logging formatter contains dedicated code for request logging.

 ## Creating fake data
-You can create and delete random fake students and hospitals using `manage.py createfakeusers`.
+You can create and delete random fake students and hospitals using `manage.py createfakeusers --add-students 1000 --add-hospitals 50`.
+Use the `--help` flag to check out all the options.

 ## Forks
 Thanks for forking our repository.
 Pay attention that Travis CI doesn't test your code with sendgrid.